awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

 ------
 #### [ eksctl without specifying a launch template ]

 Create a file named `my-nodegroup.yaml` with the following contents\.
-This example creates a node group that provides an additional `kubelet` argument to set a custom `max pods` value using the `bootstrap.sh` script included with the Amazon EKS optimized AMI\.
+This example creates a node group using `containerd` as the runtime\.
+It also provides an additional `kubelet` argument to set a custom `max-pods` value using the `bootstrap.sh` script included with the Amazon EKS optimized AMI\.
 For more information, see the [https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh) file on GitHub\.

 Replace every `example-value` with your own values\.
+For help with selecting `my-max-pods-value`, see [Amazon EKS recommended maximum pods for each Amazon EC2 instance type](choosing-instance-type.md#determine-max-pods)\.

 ```
 ---